tpeterz/BigData_Kafka/README.md

 - Kafka supports **real-time streaming**, which is fundamental to Big Data pipelines
 - Uses **partitioning** to distribute workload across nodes or brokers
-- Messages are **append-only**, ideal for logs, streams, and events
+- Messages are **append-only**, which is ideal for logs, streams, and events
 - Enables **loose coupling** between producers and consumers

-In our case, music streaming events are fire-and-forget.
-Producers do not need to know who consumes the data, and consumers can independently scale or process messages however they need to.
+In our case, Producers do not need to know who consumes the data, and consumers can independently scale or process messages as they need.

 #### Kafka Terminology

-- **Topic**: A category to which records are sent (like `music-streams`)
+- **Topic**: A category to which records are sent (in our case: `music-streams`)
 - **Partition**: A segment of a topic that allows Kafka to scale horizontally
 - **Broker**: A Kafka server that stores messages and serves client requests
 - **Producer**: The component that sends messages to a Kafka topic